fselmo/ethereum-ssz/MISSING_OPERATIONS.md

 # Missing Operations in ethereum-types

+**Note:** This document describes limitations in the `ethereum-types` library (not `ethereum-ssz`) that prevent full arithmetic compatibility with remerkleable's uint types.
+These missing operations cause 4 expected test failures in our test suite but do not affect SSZ serialization functionality.

 This document lists operations that are present in remerkleable but missing or behave differently in ethereum-types.

 ## 1. Bitwise Shift Operations